antihero05/Docker_bodycomposition-custom/README.md

 MQTTUSER|User for subscribing to the MQTT server MQTTPASSWORD|Password for the MQTT user
-MQTTTOPIC|MQTT Topic providing the Mi Scale Data (including the user defined on the scale for assigning the data) GARMINUSER|Mailadress of the 'Garmin Connect' account GARMINPASSWORD|Passwort for the 'Garmin Connect' account
+MQTTTOPIC|MQTT Topic providing the Mi Scale Data (including the user defined on the scale for assigning the data) GARMINUSER|Mailaddress of the 'Garmin Connect' account GARMINPASSWORD|Passwort for the 'Garmin Connect' account GARMINTOKENS|Directory for 'Garmin Connect' oAuth Tokens - Default /opt/bodycomposition/tokens